Glasgow International Airport

 Delta Air Lines

 Serving what is officially Scotland’s largest city, Glasgow Airport is Scotland’s leading long haul airport with a choice of services to the Middle East, the Gulf, Asia, Australasia and North America.
 The airport also serves the islands of Scotland as well as a range of European destinations.
-Owned and operated by BAA, Glasgow Airport is located approx. 10km west of the city centre and is home to over 30 airlines including Emirates, easyJet, British Airways, Jet2.com, Flybe, KLM, United and Icelandair.
+Owned and operated by Heathrow Airport Holdings, Glasgow Airport is located approx. 10km west of the city centre and is home to a number of airlines including Emirates, easyJet, British Airways, Jet2.com, Flybe, KLM, United and Icelandair.

 Location of Glasgow International Airport, United Kingdom